FusionWowCMS/FusionCMS/.github/README.md

 ## About The Project

-FusionGen is a free, open-source content management system.
-Server owners all around the world rely upon FusionGen for its ease of use and development, safe and secure codebase and dedication to simplicity.
+FusionCMS is a free, open-source content management system.
+Server owners all around the world rely upon FusionCMS for its ease of use and development, safe and secure codebase and dedication to simplicity.

 ## Getting Started